davidlick/supermarket-api/README.md

 ### Docker

-A Dockerfile is included to allow running in ECS or GKS.
+A Dockerfile is included to allow running in ECS or GKE.
 Make commands are included for building and running the containers. `make docker-run` sets local development variables and should not be used for production.

 ## API Spec
 **Method**|**Endpoint**|**Description**|**Request Body**|**Response**